 We don't like

-A basic running hat is also useful to have in the closet during the winter.
+A running hat is also useful to have in the closet during the winter.
 Besides wearing SPF, you still need to be protecting your skin from the sun, even if it is cold out.
-Beanies are your warmest option, but a hat with a bill offers that sun protection.
+Beanies are your warmest option because they cover your ears, but a fleece hat with a bill offers that sun protection.
 Additionally on really wet days, this type of hat is a better choice; it keeps the rain off your face and is made of a lightweight, quick drying fabric so you do not just have something wet sitting on your head for miles.

 We like